 Getting out of Debt

-Debt isn’t fun at any age, but it can be especially scary for senior citizens.
-Seniors normally don’t have regular paychecks coming in, and the bulk of their income may comprise of Social Security checks.
-They’re often dealing with life changes such as retirement or medical issues.
-All of the sudden, they have less money coming in monthly than they have in decades, yet their expenses are greater, and their debt is accumulating.
+Debt isn't fun at any age, but it can be especially scary for older adults.
+Seniors normally don't have regular paychecks coming in.
+The bulk of their income may come from Social Security checks.
+They're often dealing with life changes such as retirement or medical issues.
+All of a sudden, they have less money coming in monthly than they have in decades, yet their expenses are greater, and their debt is accumulating.

-There are multiple avenues open to seniors, even if a situation seems hopeless.
-For example, if there’s nothing you can do about your debt, you can still handle debt collectors a certain way so they treat you fairly or leave you alone.
-That’s a huge burden off your shoulders.
-Additional options in your situation may include bankruptcy, downsizing, reverse mortgages or debt consolidation.
+There are many avenues open to seniors, even if a situation seems hopeless.
+For example, if there's nothing you can do about your debt, you can still handle debt collectors a certain way so they treat you fairly or leave you alone.
+That's a huge burden off your shoulders.
+Additional options in your situation may include bankruptcy, downsizing, reverse mortgages, or debt consolidation.

 Of course, each path has its pros and cons.
 This guide covers various methods of getting help with debt and who can help with each approach.